Coding Speech through Vocal Tract Kinematics: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the following grants to PI Anumanchipalli --- NSF award 2106928, BAIR Commons-Meta AI Research, the Rose Hills Innovator Program, UC Noyce Initiative, at UC Berkeley, and Google Research Scholar Award.
+This research is supported by the following grants to PI Anumanchipalli --- NSF award 2106928, BAIR Commons-Meta AI Research, the Hellman Fellows Program, the Rose Hills Innovator Program, UC Noyce Initiatives at UC Berkeley, and Google Research Scholar Award.
+We acknowledge Dr. Abdelrahman Mohamed (Rembrand) and Prof. Alan W Black (Carnegie Mellon University) for insightful discussions at various stages of this work.